warriors-maker/YCSB_MongoDB_Cassandra/README.md

 ## Cloud shell Terminal:
 Acts like a central monitor that controlls all the Distributed Database and YCSB Server.

+The main reason we use cloud shell script is that it can maintain a stable ssh connection to the ycsb and database severs that are deployed in cloud.
+Furthermore, users donot need to setup ssh keys.

 We have written three shell scripts for cloud shell terminal, one for Cassandra (cass-template.sh), one for MongoDB (mongo-cluster-template.sh), and one for MongoDB shards (mongo-shard-template.sh).
 #### Parameters
 ###### threadsList: A list of threads number that you want to benchmark onn